seng438-winter-2022/seng438-a3-tonyv-vo/Assignment3-LabReport.md

 <p>
 - Ran nicely on Eclipse
 <p>
-- good colour coding for visuals
+- Good colour coding for visuals
 <p>
-- report generation
+- Report generation
 <p>
-- include/exclude
+- Include/Exclude methods, classes, and packages
    </td>
-   <td>- Bar graphics were confusing and required some time and effort to understand what they were asking for
+   <td>- Bar graphics were confusing and required some time and effort to understand what they were presenting
 <p>
 - Had no condition coverage
    </td>
   </tr>
 </table>

+**Final metrics: **

 # 7 A comparison on the advantages and disadvantages of requirements-based test generation and coverage-based test generation.